Beilinson-Parshin adeles via solid algebraic geometry: Introduction

 In short, even for some of the simplest maps of schemes, there is not a full six-functor formalism for quasi-coherent sheaves.

-However, using condensed mathematics, Clausen and Scholze (\cite{condensed},\cite{analytic}) have shown how to enlarge the context of algebraic geometry to an `analytic geometry' built on analytic spectra $\Specan{A}$ of `analytic rings' $A$ and more general spaces glued from such spectra.
+However, using condensed mathematics, Clausen and Scholze (\cite{condensed},\cite{analytic},\cite{clausen2023analytic}) have shown how to enlarge the context of algebraic geometry to an `analytic geometry' built on analytic spectra $\Specan{A}$ of `analytic rings' $A$ and more general spaces glued from such spectra.
 Quasi-coherent sheaves on analytic spaces then admit a full six-functor formalism for a much wider class of maps.
-In particular, there is a fully faithful embedding of usual algebraic geometry into analytic geometry that takes the usual spectrum $\Spec{A}$ of a discrete ring $A$ to the analytic spectrum $\Specan{A_{\blox}}$ of the `solid analytic ring structure' $A_{\blox}$ on $A$.
-Concretely, this means specifying a certain category $A_{\blox}-\mod_{\blox}$ of `complete' $A$-modules generated under colimits by products $\prod_{I}A$ over index sets $I$.
-By definition, the quasi-coherent sheaves $\QCoh{\Specan{A_{\blox}}}$ on $\Specan{A_{\blox}}$ is the category $A_{\blox}-\mod_{\blox}$ of `complete' or `solid' $A$-modules, which admits a natural continuous and symmetric monoidal embedding $A-\mod \hookrightarrow A_{\blox}-\mod_{\blox}$.
+In particular, there is a fully faithful embedding of usual algebraic geometry into analytic geometry that takes the usual spectrum $\Spec{A}$ of a finite type discrete ring $A$ to the analytic spectrum $\Specan{A_{\bs}}$ of the `solid analytic ring structure' $A_{\bs}$ on $A$.
+Concretely, considering the solid analytic ring structure means specifying a certain category $\mod_{A_\bs}$ of `complete' $A$-modules generated under colimits by products $\prod_{I}A$ over index sets $I$, we refer to section \ref{sec-gen-solid} and references given there for the detailed discussion of this construction.
+By definition, the quasi-coherent sheaves $\QCoh{\Specan{A_{\bs}}}$ on $\Specan{A_{\bs}}$ is the category $\mod_{A_\bs}$ of `complete' or `solid' $A$-modules, which admits a natural continuous and symmetric monoidal embedding $\mod_A \hookrightarrow \mod_{A_\bs}$.
 We emphasize however that the embedding does not in general preserve infinite limits.
-Indeed, the whole point of the category $A_{\blox}-\mod_{\blox}$ is ensure that infinite limits are somehow appropriately complete.
+Indeed, the whole point of the category $\mod_{A_\bs}$ is to ensure that infinite limits are somehow appropriately complete.